 The electrolyte is Potassium Hydroxide mixed with distilled water.
 Water makes up around 70% of the electrolyte.
-Electrolyte replacement is inexpensive when compared to battery replacement.
-Nickel iron batteries like to be worked and thrive on hard work and cycling.
+Electrolyte replacement costs around 5% the price of a new battery.

 What is a Nickel Iron cell?

-A nickel Iron cell is made up of several pockets, each made of finely perforate strips and filled with active material that are mechanically manufactured to form a sheet – like plate.
-The plates are assembled and are separated and insulated from each other by means of plastic separators.
+A nickel Iron cell is made up of active nickel and iron oxides held in pockets pressed onto a backing plate mechanically manufactured to form a sheet like plate.
+The plates are separated and insulated from each other by means of plastic separators.

 What is a Nickel Iron (NiFe) battery?

 Nickel Iron batteries are made up from individual cells.
-People often believe one cell is a battery but this is not the correct.
+People often believe one cell is a battery.

-Each cell has a nominal voltage of 1.2 volts.
-No matter the size of the cell, all Nickel Iron cells are 1.2volts.
+Each cell has a voltage of 1.2 volts.
+All Nickel Iron cells are 1.2volts.

 To make a battery, you add cells together until you get the voltage you require.